 All in all, the TOTO WASHLET C200 bidet seat is a fine product.
 It has a few issues that affect installation and use, but overall it’s an outstanding value for the money.
 The company’s products have a well-earned reputation for quality, and this model is no exception – with one aspect I’ll detail below.

 I already have the Bio Bidet BB-2000 installed and wanted to buy another bidet seat for our second bathroom.
 This mid-range model seemed to fit the bill.
 For a modest price it offers almost all the features of many much more expensive models.
-In the end, there were a couple of drawbacks… read on!
+But in the end, there were a couple of drawbacks!

 Oddly, the T-valve is not – it’s somewhat soft plastic – which I count as a minor drawback.
 As we’ll see later, it seals well but it’s hard to know how it would stand up to long-term use.
 In some ways it might be thought superior to a metal one, since it won’t rust.
 On the other hand, it’s more easily damaged during installation.
 That could be a major problem if you found it necessary to de-install and re-install later, at another home for example.
 Time would tell.